ehjjjj/h8/README.md

 `setVariablesDouble` - This function will set the DS and DE boundaries for createDouble() function. <br/><br/>
 `setVariablesVID` - This function will set LCS, LCE, UCS, UCE, DS, and DE boundaries for createVID() function.

+`Note: DS and DE can take values from '0' to '9', but DS<=DE.
+LCS and LCE can take values from 'a' to 'z', but LCS<=LCE.
+UCS and UCE can take values from 'A' to 'Z', but UCS<=UCE.`

+`Length Note: the minimum length of double is 3, while the minimum length of identifier is 1.`

 # Testing your code